pnp/blog/content/post/the-story-of-phpgithubio-redesign/index.md

 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 # Community posts should always use "Community post" as the categories
 tags:
-  - Azure
-  - Azure Functions
-  - Microsoft Teams
+  - Web Design
-  - Teams Toolkit
+  - Web Development
-  - VS Code
+  - Collaboration

-categories: ["Microsoft Teams development"]
+categories: ["Community"]
 canonicalURL: https://n8d.at/the-story-of-php-github-io-redesign-how-we-did-it
 ---